saied89/Android-LoadX/README.md

 - progressbarSize
 - backgound color: background color of the frame layoput that hosts the progressbar
 - progressBarColor: color of progressBar
-- loadingView: Pass a completely customView for ultimate control.
+- loadingView: Pass a completely custom View for ultimate control.